JonathanAldrich/jonathanaldrich.github.io/_posts/2021-04-14-hybrid-splash.md

 Exciting news--we are working on an approach that we hope will make [SPLASH](https://2021.splashcon.org/) / [OOPSLA 2021](https://2021.splashcon.org/track/splash-2021-oopsla) the first major hybrid (physical/virtual) conference in PL!

 SIGPLAN's recent poll shows that lots of people really want to get back to in-person conferences.
 By this October, many countries in the world (including the US, where SPLASH is held in Chicago) will be fully vaccinated, so we expect gathering will be safe.
-In-person networking opportunities are also important for our emerging researchers, some of whom recently penned a great [blog post](https://blog.sigplan.org/2021/03/25/conferences-after-covid-an-early-career-perspective/) suggesting a hybrid approach:
+In-person networking opportunities are also important for our emerging researchers, some of whom recently penned a great [blog post](https://blog.sigplan.org/2021/03/25/conferences-after-covid-an-early-career-perspective/) suggesting a hybrid approach.

 But we need to support a virtual option too.
 Some people, some countries, will not be vaccinated yet--and the vaccine doesn't work well for everyone.
 And in *any* year there are those who cannot travel for financial or other reasons.
 Thus many more attended SPLASH when it was virtual in 2020, including new community members.